Uluru Travel Guide (Ayers Rock)

 Notes for traveller safety and comfort:-

-- Uluru closes permanently for climbing on October 26th, this year
+- Uluru closed permanently for climbing on October 26th 2019

 - Travellers should have moderate physical fitness

-- Please bring sunscreen, hat, insect repellent and Water bottles
+- Please bring sunscreen, hat, insect repellent and a refillable water bottles

 - Wear comfortable walking shoes